amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const changeToUpdateFn = (change: ValidColumChange): UpdateFn => ...
 ```

-One option, is to take advantage that the `ColumnChange` type has a `type` discriminator field, and write
+One option, is to take advantage of the fact that the `ColumnChange` type has a `type` discriminator field, and write
-a `switch` to obtain the function that will actually do the update:
+a `switch` to obtain the function that will do the update:

 ```ts